The royal couple could be seen smiling and waving at well-wishers who lined up to greet them, as their stay in Scotland continues.

-The monarch and his wife were driven to the church, and could both be seen in the back seat during the journey.
-The King wore a smart black suit, while his wife wore all black but covered her legs in a plaid blanket in shades of grey and black with subtle red detailing.
+The King wore a smart black suit, while his wife was dressed in all black but covered her legs in a plaid blanket in shades of grey and black with subtle red detailing.

 Queen Elizabeth II traditionally attended church at Crathie Kirk when she was in Scotland, and her family often joined her.
 Her eldest son and heir appears keen to keep the tradition going.

-Their Scottish residence, Birkhall, has been described as "a unique haven of cosiness and character" by the King himself, and is where he and Camilla spent some of their honeymoon following their wedding in 2005.
+Their Scottish residence has been described as "a unique haven of cosiness and character" by the King himself, and is where he and Camilla spent some of their honeymoon following their wedding in 2005.

 Charles inherited Birkhall from his grandmother the Queen Mother when she died in 2002, and often spends summers there with his wife.